-Someone who’s awed by the ocean’s mysteries is sure to have considered a career in Marine Biology at some point in their lives.
-Marine biology deals with life in the sea and other similar salt-water ecosystems.
-Professionals in the field study marine life, the environment, the threats to aquatic organisms, and the impact of humans on them.
+Someone who is awed by the ocean’s mysteries may have considered a career in marine biology.
+Marine biology deals with life in the sea and other saltwater ecosystems.
+Professionals in the field study marine life, marine environments, threats to aquatic organisms, and the impact of humans on them.

-Boasting a rich exotica of marine life, South Africa can prove an excellent study destination for future marine biologists.
-In this article, we’ll be going through some of the country’s best schools that offer international students marine biology programs.
+Boasting a rich variety of marine life, South Africa can be an excellent study destination for future marine biologists.
+In this article, we’ll go through some of the country’s best schools that offer international students marine biology, marine science, oceanography, or closely related aquatic-science programs.

 Top Schools Offering Marine Biology Programs in South Africa

-A wide array of subjects, including aquatic science, zoology, and ecology, are offered in universities in South Africa.
-Here are some schools where you can pursue a 3-5 year degree program in marine biology.
+A wide array of subjects, including aquatic science, zoology, ecology, marine science, and oceanography, are offered in universities in South Africa.
+Here are some schools where you can pursue undergraduate or postgraduate study in marine biology or closely related fields.

 1. University of Cape Town

-Widely recognized as the best university in South Africa, the University of Cape Town ideally makes it one of the best locations for international students to study comprehensive programs in science.
-Located in the country’s legislative capital, Cape Town, the university is a leading higher education provider in the world.
+Widely recognized as one of the leading universities in South Africa, the University of Cape Town is one of the best locations for international students to study comprehensive programs in science.
+Located in the country’s legislative capital, Cape Town, the university is a leading higher education provider in the region and globally.

 2. Nelson Mandela University

-Nelson Mandela University is a top public university in South Africa, located in Port Elizabeth and George.
-Part of the curricula offered in the university includes intensive hands-on training for students across disciplines.
-The university is a center for vocational training offering programs from Diplomas to Master’s degree programs.
+Nelson Mandela University is a public university in South Africa, located in Gqeberha, formerly Port Elizabeth, and George.
+The university offers hands-on training across disciplines and provides programs from diplomas to postgraduate degrees.

-A Master’s program is offered here at Nelson Mandela University titled “Master of Science in Biological Oceanography”.
-This one-year research-based program is for students who have a Bachelor of Science.
-This program opens up marine biology, botany, and zoology career pathways.
+A Master’s program is offered here at Nelson Mandela University titled “Master of Science in Biological Oceanography.”
+This research-based program is offered full-time and part-time and is intended for students with a Bachelor of Science Honours degree or an equivalent qualification.
+The degree is completed through a dissertation on an approved topic and can support career pathways related to marine biology, oceanography, botany, and zoology.

-Located against the scenic backdrop of Kwazulu-Natal, UKZN has multiple campuses that offer residential research-led higher educational programs for students.
-The Ushaka Marine World, the world’s 5th largest aquarium, is located in Durban, near the university.
+Located against the scenic backdrop of KwaZulu-Natal, UKZN has multiple campuses that offer residential, research-led higher education programs for students. uShaka Marine World, described by the attraction as Africa’s largest aquarium and the largest aquarium in the Southern Hemisphere, is located in Durban, near the university.

 4. Cape Peninsula University of Technology

-The largest university in the province of Western Cape, CPUT is one of the best-functioning educational institutions that welcome international students.
-It is ideally located quite close to the western coast of South Africa, giving access to marine life that could help students in the field.
+The largest university in the Western Cape, CPUT is one of the best-known universities of technology in South Africa that welcomes international students.
+It is located close to the western coast of South Africa, giving students access to marine environments that can support learning in the field.

-The programs offered at CPUT concerned with ocean life include a diploma in Marine Science, an Advanced Diploma in Marine Science, and postgraduate and master’s programs in the same field.
+The programs offered at CPUT that focus on ocean life include a Diploma in Marine Science, an Advanced Diploma in Marine Science, a Postgraduate Diploma in Marine Science, and a Master of Marine Science.

 5. University of the Witwatersrand

-Among the notable alumni of this prestigious institution is Nelson Mandela, Nobel Peace laureate and former president of South Africa.
-Having produced other notable professionals in other industries, the university still stands as one of the best-recognized educational institutions in the world.
+Among the notable figures associated with this prestigious institution is Nelson Mandela, an honorary Doctor of Laws recipient, Nobel Peace Prize laureate, and former president of South Africa.
+Having produced many notable professionals in other industries, the university still stands as one of the best-recognized educational institutions in South Africa.

 FAQS About Studying Marine Biology in South Africa